JeppeSchultzNielsen/PrakProg/examproject/readme.txt

 ∫_a ^b dx ∫_d(x) ^u(x) dy f(x,y) -> ∫_a ^b dx g(x) with g(x) = ∫_d(x) ^u(x) dy f(x,y)
 Then the adaptive integrator from the homework can be used.
 Here adaptive integration is done by comparing results obtained by the trapezium and rectangle rules.
+In my implementation it always does a Clenshaw-Curtis transformation and automatically does a relevant transformation if an infinite limit is detected.
 I have made the following exercises for myself:

 _________